hse-project/hse-python/README.md

 CFLAGS="-Ipath/to/include" LDFLAGS="-Lpath/to/search" python setup.py build_ext -i
 ```

+### Working the HSE Repository

+If you are working on a feature or bug that requires work in both `hse` and
+`hse-python`, then make `subprojects/hse` a symlink to the `hse` repository on
+your system.
+Then in the event you edit `hse`, `hse-python` will see the
+changes as well and re-build/re-link appropriately.

 ## Testing

 Export the `PYTHONPATH` environment variable to the root of this repository.